giantswarm/silence-operator/README.md

 ## License

-aws-operator is under the Apache 2.0 license.
+silence-operator is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.